kj-9/covid19jp/README.md

 # covid19jp

-## An R package for Japanese covid-19 datasets
+## An R package for Japanese Covid-19 Datasets

 The covid19jp package provides ready to use Japanese covid-19 datasets.